Finfalter/cloud-developer/course-04/project/c4-final-project-starter-code/README.md

 }
 ```

-* `CreateTodo` - should create a new TODO for a current user.
+* `CreateTodo` - creates a new TODO for a current user.
 A shape of data send by a client application to this function can be found in the `CreateTodoRequest.ts` file

 It receives a new TODO item to be created in JSON format that looks like this: